retryoos/retryoos/README.md

 ### Hi there 👋

-- 🖥️ I’m currently completing my second internship at Kaizen Gaming
+- 🖥️ I’m an incoming Summer 2025 Software Engineer Intern at **Amazon**
-- 🏫 I’m an IT major student at The American College of Greece
+- 🏫 I’m an IT major student at The American College of Greece with a concetration in **Intelligent Systems and Automation**
-- 🌱 I’m have studied abroad at Boston College
+- 🌱 I’m alumni of the exchange student program at **Boston College**
 - 💬 How to reach me via email: retryoffline@gmail.com